turbot/pipes-sdk-go/docs/UpdateWorkspaceRequest.md

 NewUpdateWorkspaceRequestWithDefaults instantiates a new UpdateWorkspaceRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetDbVolumeSizeBytes

+`func (o *UpdateWorkspaceRequest) GetDbVolumeSizeBytes() int64`

+GetDbVolumeSizeBytes returns the DbVolumeSizeBytes field if non-nil, zero value otherwise.

+### GetDbVolumeSizeBytesOk

+`func (o *UpdateWorkspaceRequest) GetDbVolumeSizeBytesOk() (*int64, bool)`

+GetDbVolumeSizeBytesOk returns a tuple with the DbVolumeSizeBytes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDbVolumeSizeBytes

+`func (o *UpdateWorkspaceRequest) SetDbVolumeSizeBytes(v int64)`

+SetDbVolumeSizeBytes sets DbVolumeSizeBytes field to given value.

+### HasDbVolumeSizeBytes

+`func (o *UpdateWorkspaceRequest) HasDbVolumeSizeBytes() bool`

+HasDbVolumeSizeBytes returns a boolean if a field has been set.

 ### GetDesiredState